simpleasnothing/social-media-django/readme.md

-# Django Boilerplate
+# Social Media Django

-An enterprise Django boilerplate
+This is a social media platform developed with love by Django

 ### Run Project